MooersLab/latex-emacs/README.md

 The reasons not to use Overleaf include the following:

 - pricey annual subscription
-- lack of full support for Emacs key bindings
+- poor support for Emacs key bindings
 - lack of a system for storing snippets of LaTeX boilerplate
-- time spent in Overleaf is not time spent in Emacs (but see work around solution below via GhostText)
+- time spent in Overleaf is not time spent in Emacs (but see workaround solution below via GhostText)

 #### GhostText and Overleaf
 Overleaf does support a small subset of Emacs keybindings.
 Even better, if you select the legacy mode on Overleaf, you can send the text area to Emacs for editing via the GhostText plugin for your browser and the atomic-chrome package for Emacs.
-You can use snippets on the Emacs side of the websocket, and they will appear immediately on the Overleaf side.
+You can use snippets on the Emacs side of the websocket; the inserted code will appear immediately on the Overleaf side.
 My configuration for atomic-chrome is below:

 ```emacs-lisp